WANdisco/wandisco-documentation-ldm/docs/installation.md

   * Ability to authenticate as the [HDFS superuser](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsPermissionsGuide.html#The_Super-User) (for example: `hdfs`).
   * If Kerberos is enabled on your Hadoop cluster, a valid keytab containing a suitable principal for the HDFS superuser must be available on the Linux host.

+#### Hive Migrator Prerequisites

+  If you intend to make use of the Hive Migrator component for LiveData Migrator, ensure the following prerequisites are met:

+  * Hive must be present on the cluster.
+  * SSH/CLI access to the cluster.
+  * The Hive keytab and Principal.

 ### Machine specification

 * **16 CPUs, 32 GB RAM** (minimum **4 CPUs, 16 GB RAM**)